AkramGalal/on-prem-to-aws-paas-microservices-app-migration/README.md

 # On-Prem to AWS Microservices App Migration

 ## Introduction
-This repository illustrates the migration of a **multi-tier microservices application** from an on-premises environment to **AWS cloud-native services**.
+This repository illustrates the migration of a multi-tier microservices Java application from an on-premises environment to AWS cloud-native services.
-Originally deployed using **Vagrant + Bash** on multiple VMs, the application is now re-architected to leverage **AWS managed services** for scalability, high availability, and reduced operational overhead.
+Originally the application was deployed using Vagrant on multiple VMs on-prem.
+The application is re-architected to leverage AWS managed services for scalability, high availability, and reduced operational overhead.

 ## Application Architecture